Is Your Organization Calm or Chaotic? A new metric has the answer

-You probably won’t be surprised to know that there is no clear agreement on how to optimize ways of working either for remote or office based (white collar) workers.
-Leaders and their organizations have two principle approaches to choose from.
-Let’s explore them here.
+You probably won't be surprised to know that there is no clear agreement on how to optimize ways of working either for remote or office-based executives.
+Two divergent approaches emerge.
+Here we reveal what your organization's approach says a about its leadership and culture.

 Trends such as ‘the great resignation' and ‘quiet quitting‘ have made managers suspicious.
 They are skeptical if they are really getting 100% from their staff.